 Mailbox Key.
 Mailbox keys are the responsibility of the unit owner, and Desert Management cannot provide replacement keys or locks.
 If the key is lost or no longer works well, the lock will probably have to be replaced.
 This is easy to do, but the box will have to be open to remove the old lock, so it may be necessary to catch the letter carrier on his or her rounds to gain access to the interior of the box.
 Note that most locks sold for this purpose at home improvement stores do not work in these boxes.
-You should take the lock to a locksmith and get a replacement that works, which should cost around $10 to $15.
+You should take the lock to a locksmith and get a replacement.
 Installing it takes only a few seconds.
-Alternatively, the post office will supply a replacement lock and install it for you for $50.
+Alternatively, the post office, for a fee, will supply a replacement lock and install it for you.
 You will have to provide proof of ownership of the box or authorization to use it.
 Call the post office (760-322-4111) for information about this service.

 One popular local locksmith is: